Executing Dart in the Background with Flutter Plugins and Geofencing

 ActivityAware interface and would be notified when the plugin gains or loses access to an

 In order to handle requests, create an instance of

-MethodChannel on the same channel from earlier, and then register an instance of
+MethodChannel on the same channel from earlier, and then register the

 In order to manage these requests,

 onMethodCall needs to be implemented:

 Finally, I’ll add the ability to register geofences (removing geofences is relatively trivial, so I’ll focus on adding geofences in this article):

 There’s a lot going on here, so let’s break this down:

 - Pull the relevant arguments out of the